The time is now for improving advancement at HBCUs

 They figure out the passion of their donors.
 And they match the passion to the funding opportunity.
 Discover those passions, and match them to fundraising needs.

 Of course, this takes time and people.
 It requires dedicated staff who have the time to ask, engage, and also listen.
 Advancement staff share what’s going on and explain what funding is needed for.
-Strong relationships in advancement are where alumni feel like their institution knows them, and they feel strongly connected to the programs and projects they’re donating to.
+Strong relationships in advancement are where alumni feel like their institution knows them, and they feel strongly connected to the programmes and projects they’re donating to.

 For example, when you reach out to someone and learn that he or she has attended every orchestra performance for the past three years, acknowledge that passion, and then tell them the music department really needs help with buying new music stands.
 By engaging them based on their passion, you’ll develop a relationship with them that will eventually lead to a donation.